 I expected to arrive at a large bus station in Reykjavik, but it was only a small building.

 The bus station in Reykjavik

-There was a gas station close by so I tried to give it a go.
-I was laughing, because I had never tanked gas before, and now it was in Iceland to fill up my stove.
+There was a gas station close by so I decided to give it a go.
+I was laughing, because I had never tanked gas before, and now it was in Iceland to fill up my camping stove.

 I needed two hands to fill my petrol bottles, which didn't really work as I also needed to press the handle on the hose.
 While I was fumbling a car parked next to me.
-Those people looked pretty confused, especially when I emptied the water out of one petrol bottle in the garbage, I think they thought it contained gasoline.
+Those people looked pretty confused, especially when I emptied the water out of one petrol bottle in the garbage.
+I think they thought it contained gasoline.
 Eventually I had paid way too much and spilled more gasoline than was safe, but managed to collect enough for 3-4 weeks.
-Afterwards I went back to the bus station to verify that my intended bus rides would work as I had planned.
+Afterwards I went back to the bus station to verify that my planned bus connections would work out.

-Then it was time to find the campsite and get some real sleep.
-I knew where it roughly was, but couldn't find it at first.
-I asked around and the person confirmed I was going in the right direction, he said I could also take the bus to 'Largufrukipliduluk', I had no clue what he said so decided it was safer to walk.
-Using my GPS I managed to find it.
+Then it was time to find the local campsite and get some real sleep.
+I asked for directions and the person confirmed I was headed in the right way.
+He said I could also take the bus to 'Largufrukipliduluk', I had no clue what he said so decided it was better to walk.
+Using my GPS it wasn't hard to find it.